upryzing/clerotri/README.md

 <!-- You can try Clerotri for web [here]().
 Note that, as the web version is still under development, some features are only available on Android or may not work as smoothly.
 You may also see some layout issues. -->

-Debug builds are also produced for every commit.
-These are unoptimised - they're much larger and noticeably slower than the release builds, but you can try out new features early.
+Release builds are also produced for every commit.
+These may contain bugs, but you can try out new features early.

 ### Info about split builds